 Information about UGA’s internal process for selecting limited submission proposals.
 A list of current limited submission opportunities can be found in Research Announcements.

-Information about using crowdfunding, in which a large number of individuals contribute varying dollar amounts to help raise a specific funding goal, to fund small research projects.
+An unconventional way for seeking funding where a large number of individuals rally around a proposed project by contributing varying dollar amounts to help raise a specific funding goal.